Cohort-Based Active Modality Acquisition: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We introduce \ac{cama}, a novel setting addressing the real-world challenge of optimizing global discriminative performance through strategic test-time acquisition of an additional modality under resource constraints.
 Our evaluation across multiple multimodal datasets shows that imputation-based \acp{af} can effectively guide resource allocation under cohort-level constraints.
-The generally consistent relative ordering of \acp{af} across diverse datasets and the low variance in overall results lend confidence to the robustness of our core findings.
 In settings such as healthcare, strategic allocation of costly or invasive diagnostic procedures is essential, and our approach offers a promising direction for these applications.
-Future work includes extending \ac{cama} to multi-class problems or regression tasks, exploring additional imputation techniques, directly optimizing cohort-level metrics, and dynamically selecting which modality to acquire instead of pre-selecting one.
+Future work includes extending \ac{cama} to multi-class problems or regression tasks, exploring additional imputation techniques, and dynamically selecting which modality to acquire instead of pre-selecting one.